 One more very important thing when installing attic insulation is to make sure that you don’t impede or cover up your venting.
 The most common mistake made is covering up the soffit vents.
 This will lead to stagnant, moist air in the attic and ice dams on your roof can result, possibly leading to costly repairs.

-For an analysis of your current attic insulation, contact Midwest Exteriors Plus.
+For an analysis of your current attic insulation, contact Midwest Roofing, Siding and Windows.
 We are your local Minneapolis roofer and an Owens Corning preferred contractor.